dwp/govuk-casa/docs/guides/debugging.md

 npm start
 ```

 If you're interested in a specific file, it's useful to know that casa uses the debug prefix syntax `path:to:file` for any logs related to a specific file.
-For e3xample, to capture logs from the `src/middleware/session.js` file, you'd use:
+For example, to capture logs from the `src/middleware/session.js` file, you'd use:

 ```bash
 export DEBUG=casa:middleware:session*